MoonModules/WLED-Docs/docs/soundreactive/sync.md

 You might want to take a look at [this](https://github.com/netmindz/WLED-sync) library, which allows to [send and receive WLED Audio Sync data](https://github.com/netmindz/WLED-sync) independent from WLED.

-When an ESP32 or ESP8266 is configured to receive audio data from another device, the receiver will *disable* any onboard microphone sampling and FFT processing, in favor of audio data received from the network.
+When configured to receive audio data from another device, the receiver will *disable* any onboard microphone sampling and FFT processing, in favor of audio data received from the network.
 Any time a UDP Multicast packet is received from a transmitter, it will be treated as a discrete microphone sample and stored in memory the same way it would be if it were a local microphone.

 * The UDP &nbsp;<em>Multicast</em>&nbsp; IP is `239.0.0.1`, and the default UDP port is `11988`.
 * UDP port can be changed in WLED config pages, for example to have several groups of devices by assigning different UDP ports to each group.